Delray Beach Nursing Home Abuse Lawyers

 Risks Facing Elderly Residents of Long-term Care Facilities

 According to the National Center on Elder Abuse (NCEA), one-third of all nursing home facilities in the United States have been cited for substandard care, with those treating patients suffering from dementia at greater risk for abuse and neglect.
 Unprofessional staff dynamics, poor training, insufficient personnel, and income prioritization are driving factors that contribute to abuse and neglect cases.

 Filing A Nursing Home Abuse Claim

 Nursing home facilities and their insurance providers are equipped with an arsenal of litigation resources designed to damage claims and reduce financial liability.
 Nursing home staff may even dispute claims by falsifying records or attributing physical or mental deterioration to the aging process.

 At the Shiner Law Group, we aggressively surmount these insurance ploys by investigating the improper conduct, working with a network of industry experts, and guiding our clients through the civil litigation process to pursue a broad range of damages for the strongest financial compensation package.
-Our award-winning attorneys are committed to holding negligible parties, who owe a legal duty of care to our most vulnerable community members, responsible for their egregious activity.
+Our Delray Beach personal injury lawyers are committed to holding negligible parties, who owe a legal duty of care to our most vulnerable community members, responsible for their egregious activity.

 For over 15 years, our law firm has recovered millions of dollars representing victims of nursing home abuse and neglect in Delray Beach, because we are devoted to safeguarding our clients’ rights.
 We understand the hardships involved with nursing home abuse and neglect cases, so we make every effort to negotiate a fair settlement to ensure a swift and healthy recovery; however, we are nevertheless prepared to take your case to trial to fight on behalf of your legal and financial interests.